 What stimulates flowering in succulents?

-Lots of sunlight during the daytime and complete darkness at the night-time encourages the flowering in succulents.
-When using indoor, place the succulent plant indoor near the window for at least 10 to 12 hours a day.
+Lots of sunlight during the daytime and complete darkness at night-time encourages the flowering of succulents.
+When using indoor, place the succulent plant indoors near the window for at least 10 to 12 hours a day.
 Then move it somewhere darker such as in the basement where there is no light for another 10 to 12 hours.

 What succulents die after flowering?

 Monocarpic succulents bloom a single season, and the plant dies after flowering.
 The name Monocarpic means a single fruit or plant with a single flowering period.